LindsayK82/Portfolio-React-LindsayK/README.md

 -run command npm install
 -run command npm start

+The link is available through GitHub for the running page, here:

 ## Usage

-The site is built to be a one page scrolling site.
-Starting at the top is the introduction, the next scroll brings you to the About Me, then the Portfolio links, and finally a contact page that sends a contact to my personal email.
+To navigate through the pages, there is a navbar underneath the intro.
+It will take you to the Aboiut Me section, the Portfolio, or the Contact Me page.

 ## Credits